Kreolwolf1/factory-nodejs/node.js tutorials/managingConfigurations/readme.md

 Every application stores some configuration information.
 When it comes to a small and simple application, you might have all its configuration information stored in a simple JS or JSON file and load it using the **require** function.

-When your application becomes bigger, you start thinking about useful features that you can get from its configuration.
-For example, you might want your application to have different behavior when running in different environment, or you need to write configuration files in the YAML format, include process arguments to the configuration automatically, etc.
+When your application becomes bigger, you start thinking about useful features what useful features you can get by leveraging its configurability.
+For example, you might want your application to have a different behavior when running in different environment, or you need to write configuration files in YAML format, include passing arguments to the configuration automatically, etc.

 ##Configuration Modules for Node.js

 There are several configuration modules for Node.js.
-Each has their strengths and weaknesses, but no one can be regarded as the optimal configuration option for all use cases.
+Each has their own strengths and weaknesses, but no single configuration can be regarded as being optimal for all use cases.

 ###node-config